ministryofjustice/operations-engineering-reports/README.md

 - [GitHub Repository Standards](https://github.com/ministryofjustice/github-repository-standards)

-## Updating

-Changes merged to the `main` branch will be deployed via github actions.

-See `.github/workflows/cd.yaml` for details.

 ## Development

 There are multiple ways to run the Flask App with or without an AWS DynamoDB local instance running in a Docker container.